NuwanHerathM/certified2dvisualization/benchmarking/README.md

 The script was writing for personal usage, so there is no guarantee that it might work for you.\
 Nonetheless, the different files starting with `compare_` are here so that you can see what was tested and test it yourself.

-For Julia, the sysimage `sys_plots.so` was created using the example at https://julialang.github.io/PackageCompiler.jl/dev/examples/plots.

 ## Test of the relevance of the IDCT for a fast multipoint evaluation